-Maybe it's a shared goofiness, similar upbringing or love of some esoteric hobby.
-Or perhaps they just look good together, the general attractiveness in the entertainment industry usually hovering at a 10.
-But there are some pairings that when they announce they're now a thing, the collective public nod their heads and go, "Oh, yeah.
+Maybe it's a shared goofiness, similar upbringing or love of some esoteric hobby, but there are some pairings that when they announce they're now a thing, the collective public nod their heads and go, "Oh, yeah.
 That makes sense."

-Long before they quietly made their union official some seven years ago on the same South Carolina plantation that was used in The Notebook, the couple almost seemed destined to become one of Hollywood's most beloved pairs.
+Long before they quietly made their union official a little more than eight years ago on the same South Carolina plantation that was used in The Notebook (and then once again at their New York home, having realized, as Reynolds put it, that marrying at a plantation was "a giant f--king mistake"), the couple almost seemed destined to become one of Hollywood's most beloved pairs.

 There's all the surface stuff: They both come from big families with Southern California-bred Lively the youngest of five and Vancouver native Reynolds the last of four.
 They both definitively fall into the easy-on-the-eyes category and Reynolds meets Lively's height requirement, his 6-foot-2 build allowing the 5-foot-10 stunner to stand eye-to-eye with him in heels.
 And boy have they mastered the art of the savage Internet takedown.

-It's the dream scenario, one usually reserved for romantic comedies.
+It's the dream scenario, one usually reserved for rom coms.
 But this one—while starring two people you'd be apt to find in your average popcorn flick—is playing out in real life, on red carpets and across social media, giving fans a glimpse of what happens after the credits roll.
 And just as everyone had hoped, the two leads do live happily ever after.

 It's not just that they knew, so much as they realized they'd found everything they ever wanted.